gsdlab/clafer/README.md

 ##### v0.5.0

-[Clafer](http://clafer.org) is a general-purpose lightweight structural modeling language developed by [GSD Lab](http://gsd.uwaterloo.ca/), [University of Waterloo](http://uwaterloo.ca), and [MODELS](http://www.itu.dk/research/models/) group at [IT University of Copenhagen](http://www.itu.dk/).
+[Clafer](http://clafer.org) is a general-purpose lightweight structural and behavioral modeling language developed by [GSD Lab](http://gsd.uwaterloo.ca/), [University of Waterloo](http://uwaterloo.ca), and [MODELS](http://www.itu.dk/research/models/) group at [IT University of Copenhagen](http://www.itu.dk/).
 Clafer can be used for modeling of static hierarchical structures and for modeling the change of the structures over time (behavior).
 Clafer allows for naturally expressing variability in both the structure and behavior.